 There is risk involved in everything we do, and risk isn’t a bad thing.
-When it comes to risky play we know the benefits far outweigh the risks.
+When it comes to risky play we know the benefits far outweigh the risks and our products are as safe as necessary.
 Children who are allowed to swing on the Monkey Bars alone or climb to the top of the Tangle Frame can get a better sense of their own limits and learn to operate within them.
 They’ll build confidence in their skills, become more competent movers and have a greater sense of wellbeing.

 The HSE and the Play Safety Forum have produced a joint statement promoting a balanced approach to play and risk.
 This statement makes clear that: